Want to know about Electron beam machining?

 The EBM works the same as laser beam machining.
 Here electron beam machining working can be summarized into the following points-

-- Electron gun produces high-velocity electrons particles.
+- An electron gun produces high-velocity electrons particles.

 - Then, This high-velocity electrons particle moves towards the Anode.